Robin131998/Assignment3/README.md

 - [ ] Develop a metadata schema for tags (e.g., topics, difficulty levels).
 - [ ] Implement a tagging feature for developers to label questions.
 - [ ] Create and test the search and filter functionality.

+### Requirements_4
+### Description:
+The system shall generate regular reports summarizing biases in data, allowing developers to monitor and address them effectively.

+### Assumptions:

+- Developers require periodic updates on data quality and fairness.
+- Reports must provide actionable insights for developers.

+### Validation Plan:

+- Test the report generation system for accuracy and completeness.
+- Verify that reports provide useful data summaries and visualizations.

+### Tasks:

+- [ ] Develop functionality to generate reports at predefined intervals.
+- [ ] Include metrics like bias percentages and diversity distributions in reports.
+- [ ] Test the report generation system using real-world datasets.